✓ Updated May 2026

 Frequently Asked Questions

-How do I get around the different villages on the lake?
-Is it just boats?
+How do I get around the different villages on the lake, and what's the local way to travel?

 Beyond the popular spots like Panajachel and San Pedro, are there any quieter villages worth exploring?